Social Login (OAuth)

 Prompt

-All OAuth actions can include a Prompt parameter, that can alter the behavior of the OIDC provider when redirecting to it.
-The different values can be:
+All OAuth actions can include a Prompt parameter, that can alter the behavior of the OAuth provider when redirecting to it.

 - Login - The login prompt forces the user to re-authenticate, regardless of whether they are already logged in or have an active session with the OAuth provider.